Juices and Smoothies for Lowering High Blood Pressure

 Make Your Own Juices and Smoothies for Lowering High Blood Pressure

 Making smoothies is easier than making juices as all you need is a decent blender.
 Just chop the fruits and vegetables into chunks and chuck them in the blender.
-Leave the peel on when you can, as many of the best plant nutrients are found in or just under the skin – the colour pigments like anthocyanins and lycopene (see our post of red foods LINK) are concentrated in the skin, as well as many antioxidants.
+Leave the peel on when you can, as many of the best plant nutrients are found in or just under the skin – the colour pigments like anthocyanins and lycopene are concentrated in the skin, as well as many antioxidants (see our post Why Red Food is Good for Your Blood Pressure).

 Add some liquid – use a little juice or even better to use milk or yoghurt as that way you get more calcium (getting enough calcium is important for lower blood pressure).
 Alternatives like almond milk and soy milk are also good.